tModLoader/tModLoader/patches/tModLoader/Terraria/release_extras/DedicatedServerUtils/README.md

 ### Installing tModLoader
 #### SteamCMD (recommended)
 1. Ensure SteamCMD is installed and on your PATH.
 You can install SteamCMD from your package manager or [Valve's Wiki](https://developer.valvesoftware.com/wiki/SteamCMD).
 If your distribution cannot install SteamCMD the standard way, download it manually and pass in `steamcmdpath` to the management script.
-2. Run `./manage-tModLoaderServer.sh install --username your_steam_username` and enter any password/2fa if necessary. tModLoader will install to the `server` directory in your installation folder.
+2. Run `./manage-tModLoaderServer.sh install-tml --username your_steam_username` and enter any password/2fa if necessary. tModLoader will install to the `server` directory in your installation folder.

 #### GitHub
-1. Run `./manage-tModLoaderServer.sh install --github`.
+1. Run `./manage-tModLoaderServer.sh install-tml --github`.
 This will install the latest GitHub release, which is the same version as released on Steam.
-   * If you wish to use a custom/legacy tModLoader version from Github, provide either a `tmlversion.txt` file from a modpack or pass the `--tml-version` flag with a specified version, ex. `v2022.06.96.4`
+   * If you wish to use a specific/legacy tModLoader version from Github, provide either a `tmlversion.txt` file from a modpack or pass the `--tml-version` flag with a specified version, ex. `v2022.06.96.4`

 ### Installing Mods
-Mods will be automatically installed during the tModLoader installation step, but can also be installed separately by running `./manage-tModLoaderServer.sh install --skip-tml`.
-Provide `install.txt` for workshop mods, and make a `Mods` folder with `enabled.json` to enable any necessary mods.
-Any local mod files can also be copied into the Mods directory. **You will need a `Mods/enabled.json` to contain all Mods that you want enabled**.
+Mods will be automatically installed during the tModLoader installation step, but can also be installed separately by running `./manage-tModLoaderServer.sh install-mods`.
+No mods will be installed if `install.txt` is missing, and no mods will be enabled if `enabled.json` is missing. **You will need a `Mods/enabled.json` to contain all Mods that you want enabled**.

 ### Launching
 To start a server, run `./manage-tModLoaderServer.sh start`.
 Be sure to pass in `--folder` again if you used a custom location during installation.

 ### Updating
-Run `./manage-tModLoaderServer.sh update` to update both Mods and TML to their latest versions.
-You can optionally skip mod updating with `--skip-mods`, or skip tModLoader updating with `--skip-tml`
+`./manage-tModLoaderServer.sh install` will update both TML and your mods.
+To update just mods, run the `install-mods` command.
+To only update TML, run the `install-tml` command.

 ---